ayushsingh82/BNB-Voice/Readme.md

 - Track **total cash inflow and outflow** with comprehensive stats.
 - Visualize financial data through charts and graphs.
 - Credit score evaluation based on cash flow patterns.
+- Fair3 token rewards based on the activities and from overall dashboard calculation

 ### **User-Friendly Dashboard**
 - Manage invoices, payments, and stats from a single interface.